It’s Ask Dotto Tech time where I answer all your burning tech questions!

 Is the cause innocent (and irritating) or is it a sign that something nefarious is going on?

 It’s time to diagnose the problem.

-If this is something you are dealing with, open up your browser and go to Settings and go over to Search.
+If this is something you are dealing with, open up your browser, go to Settings and head over to Search.

 Here, you’ll be able to see your preferred Search engine, adjust your settings and switch it back to your favorite search engine.

 Go over to General and check your startup page settings.

 Make sure that your default start page isn’t set to something weird.

 Set your page to something neutral like your calendar, your business page or your favorite productivity app then restart your browser.

 If your browser’s accepted the new settings then you are good to go!